aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 link.click();
 ```

-However, it does not work.
+However, it does not work, because Pjax module will only listen to link elements rendered on the DOM tree.